ultralytics/ultralytics/docs/en/guides/region-counting.md

 Explore deeper benefits in the [Advantages](#advantages-of-object-counting-in-regions) section.

-### Can the defined regions be adjusted during video playback?

-Yes, with Ultralytics YOLO11, regions can be interactively moved during video playback.
-Simply click and drag with the left mouse button to reposition the region.
-This feature enhances flexibility for dynamic environments.
-Learn more in the tip section for [movable regions](https://github.com/ultralytics/ultralytics/blob/33cdaa5782efb2bc2b5ede945771ba647882830d/examples/YOLOv8-Region-Counter/yolov8_region_counter.py#L39).

 ### What are some real-world applications of object counting in regions?

 Object counting with Ultralytics YOLO11 can be applied to numerous real-world scenarios: